FlavScents AInsights Entry for 3-Phenyl Propionaldehyde (CAS: 104-53-0)

 9. Confidence & Data Quality Notes

-Data on 3-Phenyl propionaldehyde is well-established, with comprehensive sensory and regulatory information available.
+Data on 3-Phenyl propionaldehyde is well-established, particularly regarding its sensory profile and regulatory status.
 Industry practices are documented, though some regional regulatory nuances may require further verification.
-Known data gaps include specific taste and odor thresholds, which formulators should estimate based on industry norms.
+Known data gaps include specific ADI values and comprehensive toxicological profiles.

 Citation hooks: FlavScents